-Tudor joined Stride Treglown in October 2022 as a Senior Associate in the Bristol office.
-He is a commercial and creative Town Planning consultant (MRTPI) with over 10 years’ experience, specialising in urban regeneration and complex mixed use projects for both the private and public sector.
+Tudor is a commercial and creative Town Planning consultant (MRTPI) with 12 years’ experience, specialising in urban regeneration and complex mixed use projects for both the private and public sector.

 If you weren’t in this career, what would you be?

 I would run my own coffee shop.
 I love good coffee, talking to different people and creating spaces that people feel welcome.
 Over the years, I have thought about this alternative career path and even mapped out that my wife (she is a psychologist) would have a space in the coffee shop to do workshops and sessions, bringing mental health support to the local high street.
 May be a longer-term retirement plan!

 What’s your favourite project you’ve worked on to date?

 Royal Arsenal Riverside in Woolwich, London on behalf of Berkeley Homes.
 This project had everything.
 Formerly home to a walled-off private world that saw the manufacture of guns and explosives, munitions testing and a military academy, this area has been gradually transformed to a thriving new community with 5,000 new homes and new cultural, commercial and leisure quarters.